aj-naik/AutoML/README.md

 # AutoML
 An AutoML webapp designed to create ML models without any code.
+Inspired from AzureML service

 # Supported file formats:
 - CSV